 Siti Intan Nurdiana Wong Abdullah

-Siti Intan Nurdiana Wong Abdullah is a senior lecturer at the Nottingham Business School, Nottingham Trent University, United Kindgom.
+Siti Intan Nurdiana Wong Abdullah is a senior lecturer at the Nottingham Business School, Nottingham Trent University, United Kingdom.
 She completed her PhD degree from Universiti Putra Malaysia in 2020.
-Her areas of research include sustainable tourism, green consumption behavior, consumer attitudes, and sustainable consumerism.
+Her areas of research include sustainable tourism, green consumption behavior, consumer attitudes, and sustainability in higher education.
 She is a dedicated educator and researcher with more than 15 years of teaching experience and 5 years of practical industry experience.
-As part of her current role, Diana is a member of the School’s Marketing and Consumer Studies (MACS) Research Group and Member of the Chartered Institute of Marketing.
+As part of her current role, Diana is a member of the School’s Marketing and Consumer Studies (MACS) Research Group, Member of the Chartered Institute of Marketing and a Certified Management and Business Educator (CMBE).
 She writes and publishes articles, participates in conferences, serves as a reviewer, editorial member and have won numerous research grants.
 She has been actively involved in student recruitment, marketing, international partnerships, curriculum design, mentoring students in work-based learning and event-based learning projects and consultancy work for SMEs.
 She is passionate in socio-environmental projects and has worked with a number of NGOs.
 Her commitment to her role is evident in her continuous professional development that underscores her dedication to fostering innovation within the realms of teaching and learning in the areas of marketing and tourism.

 Publications